talorlik/ldap-2fa-on-k8s/WARP.md

   - `cert-manager/` - Optional cert-manager for self-signed TLS certificates
   - `network-policies/` - Kubernetes NetworkPolicies for secure communication with cross-namespace access
+  - `postgresql/` - PostgreSQL database for user registration and profile data
+  - `redis/` - Redis cache for SMS OTP code storage with TTL
+  - `ses/` - AWS SES for email verification and admin notifications
   - `sns/` - SNS resources for SMS-based 2FA with IRSA
 - Each module has its own README.md with detailed documentation
 - Route53 and ACM certificate resources use data sources to reference existing